ManuFlosoYT/FastBulkInstaller/README.md

 ## Installation

-Extract the zip and run!
+Extract the zip and run directly!
 No instalation needed.

 ## Usage